sous-chefs/chef-splunk/README.md

   listens to.
 This is set to the default for HTTPS, 443, as it is configured by the `setup_ssl` recipe.
 * `node['splunk']['ratelimit_kilobytessec']`: The default splunk rate limiting rate can now easily be changed with an attribute.
 Default is 2048KBytes/sec.
+* `node['splunk']['repo_install']`: Select installation method, default is to download the package, set this to true to use an OS repository like yum based install method.

 The two URL attributes below are selected by platform and architecture by default.